florianvazelle/unity-rl/README.md

 # Unity RL

-Unity RL is a Unity C# application to discover several reinforcement learning algorithms.
+Unity RL is a Unity C# application with multiple implementations of reinforcement learning algorithms on three mini-games.

+## Setup

+This project work on Unity 2019.4.14f1

-## Implementations
+## Table of Contents

 ### Algorithms